 Providers should continue to counsel patients to treat hypoglycemia with fast-acting carbohydrates at the hypoglycemia alert value of 70 mg/dL (3.9 mmol/L) or less.
-Hypoglycemia treatment requires ingestion of glucose- or carbohydrate-containing foods.
+This should be reviewed at each patient visit.
+Hypoglycemia treatment requires ingestion of glucose- or carbohydrate-containing foods (74-76).
 The acute glycemic response correlates better with the glucose content of food than with the carbohydrate content of food.
 Pure glucose is the preferred treatment, but any form of carbohydrate that contains glucose will raise blood glucose.
 Added fat may retard and then prolong the acute glycemic response.
-In type 2 diabetes, ingested protein may increase insulin response without increasing plasma glucose concentrations (58).
+In type 2 diabetes, ingested protein may increase insulin response without increasing plasma glucose concentrations (77).
 Therefore, carbohydrate sources high in protein should not be used to treat or prevent hypoglycemia.
 Ongoing insulin activity or insulin secretagogues may lead to recurrent hypoglycemia unless more food is ingested after recovery.
 Once the glucose returns to normal, the individual should be counseled to eat a meal or snack to prevent recurrent hypoglycemia.